Based on our 2021 Industry benchmarks study, we have thought of going even deeper in our analysis of social media trends.

 According to our data, Friday seems to be the day in which people engage the most on social media, while the best hour to post is somewhere around 5 PM on both platforms.

-Now that we’ve seen an overview of how the social media landscape looks for the UK market, we thought about explaining the results we’ve got by showing some particularities of every industry analysed, to have a more in-depth picture of the relationships between every sector.
+Now that we’ve seen an overview of how the social media landscape looks for the UK market, we thought about explaining the results we’ve got by showing some particularities of every social media industry analysed.

 When it comes to the accommodation market for the UK market, in 2020, on Facebook, cottages had an almost doubled level of engagement when compared to hotels.